mkonga/doppy-util-bundle/readme.md

 and all other services tagged with the same name will be passed into the main service using the method `addMethod`.

 Please note that the main service and the tag used must have the same name.

-Use the attribute `priority` in the tag definition to configure the order in wich to pass the tagged services.
+The following additional attributes on the tag can be used:

+* `priority`: to determine the order (lowest to highest).
+* `alias`: A second parameter is passed to the method which either contains this value, or the name of the service that was tagged.

 Optionally, you can pass a fourth boolean parameter to make the tagged services lazy automatically.